CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 First things first, the maintenance of the application framework can be very inefficient.
 The whole framework will not go far without technical leads who are having the company strategy aligned vision for the development of the framework or products and can, thereafter, give the directions for the development, also technically backed up by solution architects.
 Since there can be many teams working and contributing to the repository, the maintenance might be happening on a daily basis.
 Most effected part is probably the CI/CD chain, where things can break quickly, failing unit-tests, legacy code, supporting apps that are no longer in development etc.

 In case of the maintenance, particularly hard could be maintaining apps or frameworks that are no longer in development.
 Let us say, an app consists of domains and services was successfully delivered to the customers and there is no more development planned for it.
 This resolves in code that runs in production, therefore, it is very important.
 However, since it relies on the e.g core frameworks that are still in development the tests will start failing, the interfaces needs to be updated and so on.
 In the end, this will require additional effort for one of the teams to just take care of it until further decision is made for development.
 Or, archive it, remove it from the actively developed codebase and when time comes, put it back, update all interfaces and changes that happened in the framework and then happily continue development.

 ### Code style

 Since there are many different developers working, following the same code style, principles and patterns can be a challenge.
 Everybody has a different preferences, different experience and getting sometimes people on the same board is quite challenging.

 Nevertheless, following the ground rules and overall framework patterns is what matters the most.
 In this case what really helps is well documented code, framework documentations so as proper onboarding that ideally consists of pair programming, code reviews and ad-hoc one on one sessions.
 Changes in the code-style, importing new libraries, new patterns and so on can be discussed in developers guild meetings where everybody can vote for what seams to be the best option.
 In guilds, everybody can make suggestions for improvements and vote for changes he or she likes.

 ### Not fully autonomous teams

 In theory, each team should have its autonomy.
 Nevertheless, in practice it is slightly different, in some cases, teams might depend on each other which, furthermore, brings more teams communication, and worst case failing the teams goal because of the unfulfilled promises of the dependent team.

+More teams are dependent on each other, more meetings and alignements are needed which, furthermore, slows down the teams.

 ### Conclusion